GregRos/preszr/README.md

     // A constructor or prototype.
 	encodes: UhhNumber

 	// A name.
-Can be usually be inferred.
+Can usually be inferred.
 	name: "NumberOrSomething"

     // A version.
 Defaults to 1.
 We'll talk about these later.